thomaschurchadams-eng/work-feel/README.md

 ## Preview locally

+Quickest path (uses Python, preinstalled on most systems):

 1. From the project root, start a lightweight server:
    ```bash
    python3 -m http.server 8000
    ```
 2. Open http://localhost:8000/ in your browser.
-3. Navigate between pages using the top nav (mobile users can toggle the hamburger menu).
+You can click between `index.html`, `news.html`, `episodes.html`, `insights.html`, `newsletter.html`, and `about.html` from the nav bar.

-Stop the server with `Ctrl+C` when you are done.
+3. Stop the server with `Ctrl+C` when finished.

+If you prefer a different port, change `8000` above and open that port in the URL instead.

 ## File map
 - `index.html` — Home hero, latest news highlights, latest episode card, and mission statement